H2Sxxa/H2Sxxa/README.md

 - BiliBili : https://space.bilibili.com/393570351
 - QQ : 1525223576

-## Sponse 💴
+## sponsor 💴

-If my work can give you help, you can consider a Sponse.
+If my work can give you help, you can consider a sponsor.

-Here is a sponse link: https://afdian.net/@H2Sxxa
+Here is a sponsor link: https://afdian.net/@H2Sxxa

 ## Others 💡